Learn ›

 Counting Drops

-If your dose falls between dropper markings, you can count drops for greater precision.
+If your serving falls between dropper markings, you can count drops for greater precision.
 A standard glass dropper delivers approximately 30 drops per milliliter, though this can vary slightly based on the oil’s viscosity and the angle at which you dispense.

 - 300 mg: ~0.33 mg per drop